Expert: Chauvin never took knee off Floyd's neck area

 “So at that point, as a officer on scene," he continued, "you have a responsibility to realize that, ‘OK, something is not right.
 Something has changed drastically from what was occurring earlier.’
 So therefore you have a responsibility to take some type of action.”

-During the testimony of Reyerson, the state investigator, prosecutors stopped and started multiple videos and examined time stamps in an attempt to show the jury how long Chauvin held his position after Floyd became nonverbal and stopped moving.
+During the testimony of Reyerson, the state investigator, prosecutors stopped and started multiple videos and examined time stamps in an attempt to show the jury how long Chauvin held his position after Floyd stopped talking and moving.
 Reyerson testified that Chauvin’s knee was on Floyd’s neck for minutes after Floyd went silent.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd